Amiina-dev/alx-low_level_programming/0x12-singly_linked_lists/README.md

-This is a nonempty README
+ This is a NONEMPTY README file!.